Instructions to Authors

 Tables and illustrations: must be cited in order which they appear in the text; using Arabic numerals.
 Tables should be simple and should not duplicate information in the text of the paper.
 Tables should also have a title above and an explanatory footnote below.
+The letter p in p value must be italic.
 Figures should be provided only if they improve the article.
 For radiographic films, scans, and other diagnostic images, as well as pictures of pathology specimens or photomicrographs, send the high resolution figures in jpeg or bitmap format.
 Color photographs, if found to improve the article, would be published at no extra-charge at the print version of the journal.
 Type or print out legends for illustrations on a separate page, and explain the internal scale and identify the method of staining in photomicrographs.

 Figure: Figures should be limited to the number necessary for clarity and must not duplicate data given in tables or in the text.
 They must be suitable for high quality reproduction and should be submitted in the desired final printed size so that reduction can be avoided.
 Figures should be no larger than 125 (height) x 180 (width) mm (5 x 7 inches) and should be submitted in a separate file from that of the manuscript. .
 Figures should be saved in Tiff or Jpeg format at a resolution of at least 300 pixels per inch at the final printed size for colour figures and photographs, and 1200 pixels per inch for black and white line drawings.

 Discussion: should emphasize the new and important aspects of the study and the conclusions that follow them.
 Possible mechanisms or explanations for these findings should be explored.
 The limitations of the study and the implications of the findings for future research or clinical practice should be explored.